fitrijamsari/text-summarization-technique-langchain/README.md

 5. The 2nd chunk summary will combine with 3rd chunk text and will be send to llm to produce 3rd chunk summary.
 AND so on.
 6. Output the summary based on custom prompt template

-### Techniques 6: Map Reduce with Custom Prompt Text Summarization:
+### Technique 6: Map Reduce with Custom Prompt Text Summarization:

 **Use Case**: Large pages of pdf file